tkowalski29/yambot/README.md

 # yambot

 A Discord bot that handles slash commands and modal forms with webhook integration.
+The bot automatically sends form data and file attachments to configured webhook endpoints.

 ## Configuration